EndPointCorp/end-point-blog/2011/06/15/end-point-at-irce-2011.html.md

 We are in full force with a booth at at Internet Retailer Conference 2011 in San Diego.
 The exhibit hall opened yesterday afternoon after the last few stragglers flew in from North Carolina (me) and Idaho ([Jon](/team/jon_jensen)) to join [Ben](/team/benjamin_goldstein), [Rick](/team/rick_peltzman), Carl, and [Ron](/team/ron_phipps).

-We've had a steady flow of booth visitors interested in hearing about our core ecommerce services and Liquid Galaxy.
-We've also heard from a few companies interested in partnering, which is a nice way to learn about the latest popular technologies in ecommerce, such as mobile and tablet opportunities, live chat integration, real-time user interactivity ecommerce features, and shipping integration and analytics.
+We’ve had a steady flow of booth visitors interested in hearing about our core ecommerce services and Liquid Galaxy.
+We’ve also heard from a few companies interested in partnering, which is a nice way to learn about the latest popular technologies in ecommerce, such as mobile and tablet opportunities, live chat integration, real-time user interactivity ecommerce features, and shipping integration and analytics.

-Stop by if you're here and interested in hearing more about End Point's open source consulting and development services!
+Stop by if you’re here and interested in hearing more about End Point’s open source consulting and development services!

 <table cellpadding="0" cellspacing="0" width="100%">
 <tbody><tr>